Gheorghe Chițu: Youth

 Chițu was a native of Oltenia region, in what was then western Wallachia.
 Sources diverge as to the exact location of his birth: while official biographies have Oboga, in Romanați County (presently Olt County), his friend and son-in-law Constantin M. Ciocazan reported Craiova, the capital of Dolj County and of Oltenia itself.
 According to one detailed account, the family was in Oboga to escape from the ravages of a Russo-Turkish War.
-Craiova historian D. E. Petrescu, who relays a story ultimately originating with Grigore Tocilescu, provides more context: "One can find no better proof that a man may rise from the lowest to the highest station in life, provided they display intelligence, willpower, and capacity for work. [...]
-He was born in 1828, in a bullock cart on the outskirts of Oboga village (just north of Balș), and was baptized by his father, for lack of a priest."
+Craiova historian D. E. Petrescu, who relays a story ultimately originating with Grigore Tocilescu, provides more context: One can find no better proof that men may rise from the lowest to the highest station in life, provided they display intelligence, willpower, and capacity for work. [...]
+He was born in 1828, in a bullock cart on the outskirts of Oboga village (just north of Balș), and was baptized by his father, for lack of a priest.

 Throughout the 19th century, Craiova's burgeoning commercial and civic elite was largely of South Slavic, Greek, or Aromanian background.
 The Chițus were immigrants from Macedonia; records suggest that they came to Oltenia after a stay in Transylvania, moving to Teslui and finally Craiova before Gheorghe's birth.
 Researcher Anastase Hâciu traces them to the Aromanian clans of Neveska, even though Chițu's political adversaries claimed that the family was Bulgarian in origin.
 The family surname is probably derived from the female name Paraschița, reflecting an onomastic tradition shared between Romanians and Bulgarians (see Paraskeva of the Balkans).
 Chițu's father, known as Theodor or Todoru (1786–1866), was a waistcoat merchant with some knowledge of Greek literature.
 His shop was located on Copertarilor Street in Craiova, where Gheorghe would also own a townhouse in Podișor area.
 He was possibly the eldest of three sons born to Theodor and Florica (Floarea), who also had two daughters; Marin Chițu, credited by various biographers as Gheorghe's elder, was more likely born in 1830.
 He was known locally as a dealer of art and bric-à-brac.
 Another one of Theodor's sons, Petre, had a controversial career as a lawyer in Oltenia, and was additionally noted for his cultural Italophilia, including his friendship with sculptor Ettore Ferrari.
-Petre is additionally noted for his translation of Alessandro Manzoni's historical novel, The Betrothed.
+Petre is thus recognized for his translation of Alessandro Manzoni's historical novel, The Betrothed.